Manapouri to Doubtful Sound, February 28, 2025

 This orchid is growing on a beech tree. |

 The above creatures live in the caves or in the "creek" flowing through the limestone caves.
 Again, be sure to check out the Real NZ Te Anau Glowworm website.
-Be sure to scroll down to the "Images" part of the website and click the "load more" tab so you can see all the pictures I would have taken in the caves if it were allowed.
+Be sure to scroll down to the Images part of the website and click the load more tab so you can see all the pictures I would have taken in the caves if allowed.

 There's a great story about why they called this the Glowworm Caves, even though technically, these aren't worms; they are actually the larvae of fungus gnats that secrete a sticky vomit to catch sandflies and other prey.
-Once caught by a string of vomitous pearls from a cave ceiling, the "worm" injects a digestive liquid into its victim and then sucks out the victims innards.
+Once caught by a string of vomitous pearls from the cave ceiling, the worm injects a digestive liquid into its victim and then sucks out the victims innards.

 This is an insect that looks similar to mosquitos, and when it reaches maturity, it becomes a fly.
 The only other larvae that turn into flies are...maggots.
 But since folks were sure visitors wouldn't visit vomitous, cannibalistic maggots, they decided on the term glowworm.
 Since then the Glowworm Caves have been successful.